-Registering a company in the Netherlands is easy.
-Simply go to the Commercial Register (Handelsregister) held at the Chamber of Commerce (Kamer van Koophandel, KvK) and select the relevant registration form.
-This will depend on the type of legal form you've chosen for your business.
+To register your company in the Netherlands, you will need to make an appointment with the Netherlands Chamber of Commerce (Kamer van Koophandel or KVK), or use the services of a notary.
+This will depend on the type of legal structure you've chosen for your business.
 Once you've registered, the Chamber of Commerce will forward your details to the Tax and Customs Administration (Belastingdienst) so that they can issue you with a VAT number.

 Step 6: Open a business account and a personal bank account

 To handle financial business transactions in the Netherlands you'll need a Dutch business account.
 There are several banks to choose from.
+The Dutch Association of Banks (Nederlandse Vereniging van Banken, NVB) offers a (Dutch) overview of all banks active in the Netherlands.
 Leading banks in the Netherlands are ABN AMRO, ING and Rabobank.

 Besides a business account, you'll also need a personal bank account.
 For non-EU residents, your citizen service number (BSN), an extract of your business registration and your residence permit is required when opening a personal bank account.

 Step 7: Arrange your personal and family matters

 Settling in The Netherlands will also raise many questions about personal and family matters.
 Such as: